JoeBens/SnailCompiler/README.md

 - Program always starts with "Snl_Start" and ends with "Snl_Close"
 - A comment can only be contained in one line, and must start with "%.."
 - An instruction always ends with "%."
-- Regular expressions corresponding to variables types of this langage are :
+- Regular expressions corresponding to variables types of this language are :

 Type | Description | RegEx
 -----| ------------| ---------